Seagate/cortx-k8s/GLOSSARY.md

 Commonly known as "the package manager for Kubernetes", [Helm](https://helm.sh/) is a CLI tool that builds and deploys Kubernetes applications through application packages known as Helm Charts.

+### IEM

+IEM stands for Interesting Event Messages, relating to events happening within the system, affecting normal system functionality and which may be useful for preliminary debugging.

 ### JBOD

 JBOD stands for "Just a Bunch of Disks" and refers to a rack enclosure containing many disks which are each individually exposed to the host (CORTX in our case).